The Research Explained

 - Adapting treatment to changes in the cancer

 When patients are initially diagnosed with breast cancer a tissue biopsy assesses the hormone status of the cancer.
 The hormone status influences how the cancer grows and subsequently the treatment options available to the patient.
 Breast cancer can be HER2-positive or HER2-negative.
 A patient with HER2-positive breast cancer can only receive HER2-positive treatments.

 However, a patient’s HER2 status can change thereby changing the treatment options available to a patient.

 Our blood test can determine the HER2 status of breast cancer without the need for a tissue biopsy.
 This will allow for ongoing monitoring over the progression of the disease.
 For example, if the HER2 status of a HER-negative patient changes to HER2-positive, their treatment can quickly be altered to a HER2-positive treatment option.

 The blood test therefore has the potential reduce the number of patients undergoing ineffective treatment.

 - Predicting response to immunotherapy

 Immunotherapy is a promising growth area for cancer treatment.
 Immunotherapy works by strengthening the body’s defence mechanism so that the body can attack the cancer.
 Immunotherapy is emerging as a preferable form of cancer treatment as side effects are often less severe and immunotherapy may be more successful in preventing cancer recurrence.

 Currently immunotherapy is successful in 15 – 40% of patients, depending on the type of cancer.
 The lower likelihood of success often causes oncologists to employ an immunotherapy treatment only after other treatments have failed.
 Early research suggests our blood test can predict when immunotherapy is the preferable option for a patient.
 This will allow immunotherapy to be employed more often for those patients it is most likely to be successful for.

 Novel treatment approach

 Cancer stem cells have the same features as normal cancer cells, however they are resistant to all current standard care drugs, chemotherapy, and radiation.

-Our research team is the first team worldwide to discover two nuclear proteins that are critical for the identification of breast cancer stem cells.
+Our research team has discovered two nuclear proteins that are critical for the identification of breast cancer stem cells.